chiahohsiung/FRE-Training/Angular/MySolution/README.md

-Notes: 'hw1', 'hw2' and 'exam' are three components of MySolution project.
-Now the 'exam' component is loaded into AppComponent.
-Please run `npm install` and `ng serve` to check the demo.
+Notes: 'hw1', 'hw2' and 'album-search' are three components of MySolution project.